Optimization Guide for Advertisers

 Step 3: Adjust Feed Bid

-Once your campaign is live, it will be trafficked by many different traffic sources, each being a unique placement on a publisher website.
-Review your reports to see which placements are performing below your expectations.
-We suggest letting each SubID receive at least 1000-5000 clicks before you act upon it, as in blacklist it.
+After your campaign launches, it will be trafficked by various sources, each representing a distinct placement on publisher websites.
+Review your reports to identify placements that are underperforming.
+We recommend allowing each SubID to accumulate 1,000 to 5,000 clicks before making any decisions, such as blacklisting it.

 Related Articles